ozgekoroglu/Outlier_Detection_BHS/README.md

 # User Manual for Outlier Detection in Event Logs of Material Handling System
 Source code for the graduation project "Outlier Detection in event logs of material handling system"

+More information is available in the User Manual

+###Requirements

 -- Install  Python 3 \
 -- Install Anaconda \
 -- Install  Python